kieferyap/budget-bunny/README.md

 Budget Bunny is an iOS application that helps you manage your expenses and budgets.
 It is currently a work in progress.

 ...A painfully slow work in progress.
 (I realize that it's been 2 months holycrap.)
 Sorry about that.
 I currently have a full-time job, and I only have time to work on this after I get home, and I'm usually pretty tired by then.
 I also sometimes work on this in the weekends while I'm in the train.
-Still, working on this project feels relaxing (unlike *coughworkcough*), so I don't mind nibbling my way through bit by bit.
+Still, working on this project feels relaxing, so I don't mind nibbling my way through bit by bit.
 Like a bunny.

 -----------------------